West Lothian-born Matt Gillies, the latest focus manager, was one of the most successful managers in City’s history.

 An era of unprecedented success for the Club followed.
 They consolidated the next season, finishing 12th.

-The season after that that they were realistic contenders for the league and FA Cup double, before finishing fourth and losing in the Final to Manchester United.
+The season after that they were realistic contenders for the league and FA Cup double, before finishing fourth and losing in the Final to Manchester United.

 The Club won the League Cup in 1964 and were beaten finalists in 1965.
 Further top-half finishes in the old First Division followed.